Mylan's Epic EpiPen Price Hike Wasn't About Greed -- It's Worse, Lawsuit Claims

 Natural selection will sort this out eventually.

-Mylan: Corporate Death Penalty (Score:2)
+Mylan: Corporate Death Penalty (Score:4, Interesting)

 Their behavior deserves it.
 Their corporation is dissolved, all their executives (including Mizz Bresch) are banned from working in similar positions for life, and all their intellectual property is public domain.